bvavra/MIDI_Accordion/testing.md

 #### 4. Are there latency issues?

 So this is a big one that's kind of hard to quantify.
 There will *always* be latency - the question is, "How much latency can you take before the instrument becomes unplayable, and has your MIDI accordion passed that threshold?"
-I don’t have the tools to measure the exact timespan from key input to sound output, but I believe you should be able to acheive a latency less than 20ms, [which can be considered an acceptable amount for keyboard players](http://music.stackexchange.com/questions/30323/when-does-audio-latency-matter-and-not-matter).
+I don't have the tools to measure the exact timespan from key input to sound output, but I believe you should be able to acheive a latency less than 20ms, [which can be considered an acceptable amount for keyboard players](http://music.stackexchange.com/questions/30323/when-does-audio-latency-matter-and-not-matter).
+For Windows users, you may need a piece of software called [ASIO4All](http://www.asio4all.com/), which can help reduce the amount of latency your audio driver creates when generating sound from MIDI data.
+Ideally you would want a sound card that already has an ASIO driver, which would reduce the latency even further.

 ### Play Testing